SMC242/uni-notes/soc/Criminology/The War On Drugs.md

 	- Caused by structural discrimination
 	- Denied cultural capital (poor access to education in black areas)
 	- Excluded from social redistribution (welfare payments)
-	- Excluded from political system (poor voting access in black areas, also can't vote in prison)
+	- Excluded from political system (poor voting access in black areas, also can't vote in prison)son)